Gastornis: Distribution

 It has been argued that Gastornis has a Holarctic distribution with fossils found in western Europe, North America (including an indeterminate specimen identified as Gastornis sp. from Arctic Canada), and possibly central China.
 The earliest (Paleocene) fossils all come from Europe, and it is likely that the genus originated there.
 Europe in this epoch was an island continent, and Gastornis was the largest terrestrial tetrapod of the landmass.
 This offers parallels with the Malagasy elephant birds, herbivorous birds that were similarly the largest land animals in the isolated landmass of Madagascar, in spite of otherwise mammalian megafauna.

 All other fossil remains are from the Eocene, though it is currently unknown how the genus Gastornis dispersed out of Europe and into other continents, and whether such assertion is even true given the potential validity of Diatryma.
 Given the possible presence of Gastornis fossils in the early Eocene of western China, these birds may have spread east from Europe and crossed into North America via the Bering land bridge.
 Gastornis also may have spread both east and west, arriving separately in eastern Asia and in North America across the Turgai Strait.
 Direct landbridges with North America are also known.
 European Gastornis survived somewhat longer than their North American counterparts, which seems to coincide with a period of increased isolation of the continent.

 Extinction

 The reason for the extinction of Gastornis is currently unclear.
-Competition with mammals has often been cited as a possible factor, but Gastornis did occur in faunas dominated by mammals, and did co-exist with several megafaunal forms like pantodonts.
-Likewise, extreme climatic events like the Paleocene–Eocene Thermal Maximum (PETM) appear to have had little impact.
+Competition with mammals has often been cited as a possible factor, but in Asia and North America Gastornis occurred in faunas dominated by mammalian megafaunal herbivores like pantodonts.
+Likewise, extreme climatic events like the Paleocene–Eocene thermal maximum (PETM) appear to have had little impact.
 Nonetheless, the extended survival in Europe is thought to coincide with increased isolation of the landmass.